apeisa/Trashman/README.md

 ## Please note

-Trashman doesn't allow viewing or restoring pages before it was installed.
+Trashman doesn't allow viewing or restoring pages that were trashed before Trashman was installed.
+This is by design, since I want to have trashed date.

 ## Licence